Looking for a fun winter activity? | Check out these tours!

 The tour starts at the Arctic Adventures booking office in Skaftafell.
 It’s a fantastic year-round experience for those looking for a stunning guided glacier walk with a visit to a mesmerizing natural ice cave!

 The drive to the glacier takes around 20 minutes.
 Then, we hike for about 5 minutes up to Falljökull.
 When we get to the foot of the glacier, we gear up and get safety instructions from our skilled guides before setting foot on the ice.
-Afterward, we continue our hike over the glacier through a staggering landscape of rugged ice.
+Following the safety demonstration, we can set off with the proper techniques across the awe-inspiring glacial ice.

 If you are looking for a more extensive (and more challenging) glacier hike in this area, then you might want to check out the Glacier Explorer tour!

 This tour is highly dependent on conditions (including temperature, safety, and accessibility).
 Ice caves are ever-changing natural phenomena that are only accessible during winter when the temperature drops well below zero, so the water from the rivers that run underneath the glacier freezes and leaves us with this phenomenon to explore.
-Each year new caves are formed in different locations.
+Each year, new caves are formed in different locations.
 We will visit one naturally formed ice cave during this tour, and the cave we visit is chosen based on conditions and safety each time.
 The ice caves must be treated with the utmost respect.
+We cannot guarantee that the actual view during your visit will match the photographs, how the ice cave looks may vary depending on the season, time of the day, lighting, and other factors.

 Due to limited daylight, the last departure of the day will be done partly in the dark during the darkest months.